mraible/mongock-docs/site/v5/contributing/contributing.md

 ## Getting started 🚀

-<p class="successAlt">💥  Visit our page of <a href="https://github.com/mongock/mongock/labels/contribution-requested">requested contributions</a> to find out the best candidates and which of them are rewarded!!</p>
+<p class="successAlt">💥  Visit our page of <a href="https://github.com/mongock/mongock/labels/contribution-requested">requested contributions</a> to find out issues and which of them are rewarded!!</p>

 Contributions are made to this repo via **issues**, **discussions** and **code contributions**.